 Get creative with maximising your culture

-We're trialling work drinks online, quiz nights, online exercise sessions and even online karaoke.
+We're trialling work drinks online, quiz nights, online exercise sessions and even online karaoke!
 We have some internal communities and we're encouraging everyone to share tips to help with mental wellness but also resources for children as so many of our team have their kids at home constantly and are trying to juggle home schooling too.

 Adopt a more personal style of leadership

-Let's face it, nearly everyone is working from home so that means your teams but also your clients and suppliers too.
-We're all getting used to this being the new normal and business has suddenly become a lot more personal.
+Let's face it, nearly everyone is working from home, so that means your teams but also your clients and suppliers too.
+We're all getting used to this being the 'new normal' and business has suddenly become a lot more personal.

-As we all move towards business as usual but working from home, a plain background or even a green screen that allows you to project a different background may end up becoming de rigeur.
+As we all move towards business as usual albeit working from home, a plain background or even a green screen that allows you to project a different background may end up becoming de rigeur.

 Tamara is hosting a webinar with us on Thursday 2nd April at 10:00am, where she'll share top tips on making remote working work for you.
 Book in here.